-At the end of the third quarter, the novel coronavirus (COVID-19) was declared a global pandemic.
-The impact of the pandemic was not significant in Quarter 3.
-Revenues received in the third quarter have come in close to expectations.
-Sewer service charge receipts match budgeted forecast.
-Capacity charge revenues are expected to be lower than projected as a result of development projects that were delayed or terminated.
-Hauler fees have matched expectations in the third quarter.
+With the year ending in a global pandemic, the significant revenues received during the fourth quarter and for the year have come in close to expectations.
+Sewer service charge receipts were within less than 1% of forecast.
+Anticipated capacity charge revenues were lower than budgeted expectations because of development projects that were delayed or terminated but unexpected projects made the impact not as substantial.
+Hauler fees were slightly lower than expected.
+There were less FOG and septic hauling activity during the fourth quarter because many businesses were closed during the pandemic.
 Intergovernmental revenue from Napa County is from completion of the Coombsville Road Recycled Water Truck Fill Station project in the first half of the year.